-• PV limits can apply to countries with higher debt vulnerabilities and average concessionality requirements to countries with lower debt vulnerabilities.
-The limits should be set as annual indicative targets (rather than performance criteria) for a transitional period of two years from the effective date of the decision (December 1, 2009).
+PV targets can apply to countries with higher debt vulnerabilities and average concessionality requirements to countries with lower debt vulnerabilities.
 If sufficient information on the timing of external financing operations is available, the annual targets can be complemented by semiannual or quarterly guideposts.